(720 ILCS 5/36-3)

 (from Ch.
 38, par.
 36-3)

-(a) No vessel, vehicle, or aircraft used by any person as a common
+(a) No vessel or watercraft, vehicle, or aircraft used by any person as a common

 carrier in the transaction of business as such common carrier may be

-forfeited under the provisions of Section 36-2 unless it appears that (1)
+forfeited under the provisions of Section 36-2 unless the State proves by a preponderance of the evidence that (1)

 in the case of a railway car or engine, the owner, or (2) in the case of

-any other such vessel, vehicle or aircraft, the owner or the master of such
+any other such vessel or watercraft, vehicle or aircraft, the owner or the master of such

-vessel or the owner or conductor, driver, pilot, or other person in charge
+vessel or watercraft or the owner or conductor, driver, pilot, or other person in charge

 of such vehicle or aircraft was at the time of the alleged illegal act a